 BOOKINGS ARE ESSENTIAL

 The availability schedule comes up when you click the booking button.
 With a growing national and international TV presence, availability of Greg to run the public star shows in Broome is at a premium.
-We recommend that you check the online schedule and book now to make sure to get in on the night that you want.
+We recommend that you check the online 'Calender of Events' and book now to make sure to get in on the night that you want.
 We recommend that you make a booking for early in your visit to Broome (depending on the moon phase of course).
 This will give you some fallback dates just in case of a cancellation due to weather or any other cause.

 You can cancel or change your booking via email or phone with no charge at any time with half a days notice.